Randy Bachman: Brave Belt and Bachman–Turner Overdrive

 Before his departure from The Guess Who in May 1970, Bachman recorded an instrumental solo album for RCA Records, Axe, over three days in March 1970.
 The following year, he formed the country rock band Brave Belt with Chad Allan.
 Brave Belt released its first self-titled LP in 1971.
-Robbie Bachman was the drummer for Brave Belt, at barely 18 years-old.
+Randy's brother Robbie Bachman was the drummer for Brave Belt, at barely 18 years-old.
 Fred Turner subsequently joined Brave Belt on bass and vocals, resulting in the band evolving into a heavier sound, which led to the departure of Chad Allan.

 Left with a three-member line-up, Brave Belt added Tim Bachman as a second guitarist.
 With this lineup, the members signed a record deal with Mercury Records and renamed the band Bachman-Turner Overdrive.
 Often referred to as "B.T.O." for short, they released their first self-titled album, Bachman–Turner Overdrive in May 1973.

 In December 1973, the band released their second album, Bachman–Turner Overdrive II.
-This album brought the band a greater commercial success than their debut, with hits such as "Takin' Care of Business" and "Let It Ride", which charted at Nos.
+This album brought the band greater commercial success than their debut, with hits such as "Takin' Care of Business" and "Let It Ride", which charted at Nos.
 12 and 23 in the US, respectively.
 In 1974, they released their third album titled, Not Fragile.
 The release hit No. 1 on the album charts in both Canada and the United States.
 The album contained the hits, "Roll On Down the Highway" and "You Ain't Seen Nothin' Yet", which charted at Nos.
 14 and 1, respectively.
 With the latter, Randy had the rare accomplishment of recording an American chart-topper for two different Canadian bands; the other being "American Woman" while he was in The Guess Who.

 The band remained on the charts through the mid-1970s with their next two albums, Four Wheel Drive and Head On.
-With these albums, they successfully had additional hit songs with "Hey You", "Take It Like a Man", and the jazz-oriented "Lookin' Out For No. 1".
+With these albums, they successfully had additional hit songs with "Hey You", "Take It Like a Man", and "Lookin' Out For No. 1".
 In late-1976, during the recording of their sixth studio album Freeways, some disagreements surfaced within the band.
 Bachman wrote all but one song and sang on every song but two, while some of the other band members felt that they did not have enough good material to record and wanted to delay the release.
 Upon its release, the album charted at No. 70 in the US, but had no hit singles.
 Randy Bachman officially quit the band in mid-March 1977.
 The rest of the band would continue to record and tour until the end of the decade, after Randy agreed to sell the rights to the "BTO" name to the remaining band members.